hathibelagal-dev/instantpolyglot/docs/eng/Hawaiian.md

 ### Equational Sentences

-Hawaiian uses equational sentences to express "to be" concepts:
+Hawaiian uses equational sentences to express “to be” concepts:

 **He kumu ʻo Keola.** (Keola is a teacher.)
 [Indefinite article] + teacher + [subject marker] + Keola